nhurleywalker/GPMTransient/dynspec/README.md

 ![1342096400 dedispersed spectrum](images/1342096400_dedispersed.png)
 ![1342096400 DM curve](images/1342096400_dmcurve.png)

-**NB:** Dedispersion method treats window as period, so flux "wraps" to the end of observation.
+**NB:** Dedispersion method treats window as periodic, so flux "wraps" to the end of observation.
 More padding needed to avoid this.

 #### 1342097584